ascdata/ascdata.github.io/about.md

 ## About me
 I am a data enthusiast, who uses data warehouse, ETL and database technologies to visualize data from different sources.
 I am also interested in using modern cloud data engineering tools to extract valuable insights on complex datasets and automate things to make my daily work easier.

 I am passionate about technology, data, coding and complex problem solving.
-This has led me from IT infrastructure (bachelor professional) to data engineering (2+ years).
+This has led me from IT infrastructure (bachelor professional, 4+ years) to data engineering (2+ years).
 I love python, databases, containerization and everything that’s beautifully engineered.

 ## On a personal note
 When I'm not working, I typically spend my time with my little son and wife, exercising, playing and recording my guitars, reading books and some video gaming.